jrroosevelt/VS2PCG/VS2PCG_glossary.md

 Q: If I get Fearless multiple times, does it stack?
 For example, if my character has 4 ATK and I have Fearless twice, do I have 8 or 16 ATK?

 A: Fearless (and Violent) do *not* stack.
-This effect doesn't alter the ATK value - it al
+This effect doesn't alter the ATK value itself.
+It doubles the value with which the character strikes.
+So, in the above example, the first instance of Fearless sets the strike value (not the ATK value) to 4 x 2 = 8.
+The second instance of Fearless does the same thing (4 x 2 = 8).

+If the

 # Ferocious